web-scrobbler/web-scrobbler/scripts/data/README.md

 - **Deduplicated** (duplicate names from multiple sources are hashed once)
 - **Lowercased** before hashing

-This matches the format used by pano-scrobbler's allowlist.
+The `.bin` file is the ground truth consumed by the extension at `src/static-data/musicbrainz_artist_hashes.bin`.

 ## How It Works